joelsotelods/gaming-company-data-analysis/README.md

 ---
 ## Report

-The below script provides an analytic approach for the information of sales of optional items on the Heroes of Pymoli video game.
+The following script provides an analytical approach to the sales information of items in the Heroes of Pymoli video game store.
 The data was loaded from a csv, then parsed and analyzed using Python Pandas.

-Click here to see the [Solution code](HeroesOfPymoli.ipynb).
+Click here to see the Solution Code [HeroesOfPymoli.ipynb](HeroesOfPymoli.ipynb).

 ##### Initial Code: